rizkyzhang/code-journal/tech-notes/general/typescript/problems/typescript-does-not-auto-import-from-shortest-absolute-path.md

+---
+tags:
+  - typescript-problem
+  - typescript-problem-import
+---
 ## Problem

 TypeScript does not auto import from shortest absolute path

 ## Solution

-Change the paths order in tsconfig.json so it goes like this:
+Change the paths order in `tsconfig.json` so it goes like this:

 ```json
 "paths": {